Tuning Higher Order Structure in Colloidal Fluids: Discussion

 \section{Discussion}

 We now discuss our findings figure by figure.

+(\emph{i}) Figure \ref{figBopString} shows confocal microscopy images of our system at volume fraction $\phi$=0.1, taken along the $xy$ plane (perpendicular to the direction of the electric field) and $yz$ plane (along the direction of field) for both zero dipole strength and at maximum dipole strength at $\gamma$=45.
+We see string formation along the direction of the field at $\gamma$=45.

+Now our system becomes metastable to fluid-bct crystal phase coexistence at $\gamma \geq 10$ and $12$ for volume fraction $\phi=0.1$ and $\phi=0.3$ respectively.
+Under these conditions, given that throughout most of this work, we do not treat the time--evolution of the system discrepancies between the experiments and simulations are possible due to each taking a different route through the energy landscape.
+However, our analysis in Fig.~\ref{figAging} suggests that for two-point correlation functions, effect of the time-evolution is quite weak.
+For the TCC clusters, we do see some changes, and we discuss this in more detail below.

-(\emph{i}) Figure \ref{figBopString} shows confocal microscopy images of colloidal suspension of volume fraction, $\phi$=0.1, taken along the $xy$ plane (perpendicular to the direction of the electric field) and $yz$ plane (along the direction of field) for both zero dipole strength and at maximum dipole strength at $\gamma$=200.
-The dipolar colloids at $\gamma$=200 shows some structures with colloids forming strings along the direction of the field.
-Across the $xy$ plane, dipolar colloids show signs of aggregation, forming an almost labyrinth-like structure.
-Such a labyrinth-like structure has been found in some dipolar systems, especially in higher volume fraction, but is transient ~\cite{dassanayake2000}, while our systems are in equilibrium to the best of our knowledge.
-Figure \ref{figBopString}(c) shows a plot of bond order parameters of string from both our experiment and simulation results, similar to the study published by Li et al. \cite{li2010}.
-Again, our simulations (line) and experiments (data points) show excellent agreement.
-As field strength increases, more dipolar colloids form strings and the angle made by colloids tends towards 180$^{\circ}$.
-As indicated in Fig. \ref{figBopString}(c), the degree of string formation increased gradually as opposed to a sharp increase like a step function.
+Figure \ref{figBopString}(c) shows a plot of bond order parameters of the string fluid from both our experiment and simulation results, similar to the study published by Li \emph{et al.}~\cite{li2010}.
+Here, our simulations (line) and experiments (data points) show good agreement.
+As the field strength increases, the bond angle $\theta$ tends towards 180$^{\circ}$.
+As indicated in Fig. \ref{figBopString}(c), the degree of string formation increases which is consistent with the string formation is continuous rather than a sharp transition.